trizin/Flutter-Pomodoro-App/README.md

 # Pomodoro Counter

 Simple Pomodoro Counter app made in flutter.

 ## What it looks like

 ![animation](./pek.gif)

 ## Problems

-- The timer won't work on background.
+- The timer won't work in background.